gu-fan/riv.vim/README.rst

   + Open/Close Folding: ``zo``, ``zc``, ``zM``, ``zR``
   + Update Folding: ``zx``

-    Also Foldings will be auto updated whilst writing buffer to file, like ``:write``
+    And foldings will be auto updated whilst writing buffer to file, ``:write`` or ``:update``.

+    You can disable it by setting '_`g:riv_fold_auto_update`' to 0.

+    Default is 1.

+    :NOTE: When you write file without updating folding, Folding structure of document will be breaked.

+           So use it with caution.

   + Toggle Folding: ``za``, ``zA``...